 Figure 3 shows an example of extracting concepts such as earthquake, tsunami, and coastal areas.
 Then, linking these concepts to relevant concepts in a reference ontology or KB such as BabelNet results in enriching the knowledge about the concepts with further semantic information (e.g., the concept ‘earthquake’ may be enriched with a definition, instances, and properties such as measurement scale).

 Figure 3.
 Concept extraction and linking.
 Source: author.

 Topic modeling may be considered as a closely related task that aims at discovering latent semantic topics and associations from large text collections.
-Topic modeling such as Latent Dirichlet Allocation (LDA) are text mining techniques employed to identify terms that frequently co-occur in a given text collection and. these terms form clusters that represent abstract topics (Blei, 2012).
-Topic labeling is then used to identify a single words or phrases that describe the abstract topic.
+Topic modeling such as Latent Dirichlet Allocation (LDA) are text mining techniques employed to identify terms that frequently co-occur in a given text collection and form clusters that represent abstract topics (Blei, 2012).
+Topic labeling is then used to identify words or phrases that describe the abstract topic.
 For example, Figure 4 shows three topics that characterize a set of articles from the GIS&T BoK.